Minimal extension of the Standard Model with a mirror symmetry between fundamental fermions and a possible origin of dark matter: The lepton sector

 so

-Evidently, the angle $\theta$ is a remnant of the SM Weinberg angle while $\phi$ is a new mixing angle governed the new interaction strength.
+Evidently, the angle $\theta$ is identified as the SM Weinberg angle while $\phi$ is a new mixing angle governed the new interaction strength.
 The explicit form of C-charges will be determined in the Sec.\ref{Sec:mirror}.
-Now, considering the bi-spinor character of the neutrino and charged lepton fields and using the Eqs. \eqref{eq:5}, \eqref{eq:6} and \eqref{eq:7}, the connection coefficients for neutrino and charged lepton, take the following form
+Now, considering the bi-spinor character of the neutrino and charged lepton fields and using the Eqs. \eqref{eq:Gauging1}, \eqref{eq:Lepton1} and \eqref{eq:Lepton2}, the connection coefficients for neutrino and charged lepton, take the following form

 where the identity $\mathrm{I}$ and $\gamma^5$ are elements of the Clifford algebra generated by $\gamma^\mu$ matrices.
-The term $\Gamma^\mathrm{off}$ corresponds to the off-diagonal part of the connection \eqref{subeqn:5a}.
+The term $\Gamma^\mathrm{off}$ corresponds to the off-diagonal part of the connection \eqref{subeqn:Gauging1a}.

 Finally, inserting in the free massless lepton field Lagrangian the calculated covariant derivatives, and taking into account the effect of mass generation from Yukawa coupling with the standard Higgs field $ H $, we obtain the lepton Lagrangian in the form